Just about a year-and-a-half after its Grand Opening, ivivva Kenwood Towne Centre will have closed its doors.

 Is this culture-rich company doing it right?

-Three lululemon People Potential (HR) leaders declined comment when asked about the company’s best practices for handling store closings, so I turned to Harvard Business Review’s Kenneth Freeman, a business management expert of more than 40 years.
+Three lululemon People Potential (HR) leaders declined to comment when asked about the company’s best practices for handling store closings, so I turned to Harvard Business Review’s Kenneth Freeman, a business management expert of more than 40 years.
 He believes that leaders will be successful in closing up shop only when they’re heavily engaged in making sure that employees, customers, suppliers and communities are treated with kindness and consideration.

 “If employees who lose their jobs are treated impersonally, unfairly or without respect, the productivity and loyalty of their remaining colleagues will suffer,” Freeman said.
 “And customers and suppliers that feel burned by a shutdown may retaliate against the rest of the company by diverting to competitors.”